We have been blogging a lot recently about pedestrian safety in the D.C. area, as there has been a push to reduce the number of accidents.

 The technology has been installed on four buses at a cost of just under $10,000.
 The newspaper reported that Metro had a similar pilot system on 10 Metrobuses in 2010, but decided not to expand the program.

-Having an Attorney Investigate a Pedestrian Accident
+Having an Attorney Investigate Pedestrian Safety in DC for an Accident

 We certainly hope that this program helps reduce the number of pedestrian accidents in the area.
 Nevertheless, sadly, in some cases, there is very little a pedestrian can do to avoid being in a collision.